G3615 Luoyang–Lushi Expressway

 The Luoyang–Lushi Expressway (洛阳－卢氏高速公路), designated as G3615 and commonly abbreviated as Luolu Expressway (洛卢高速), is 137.3 km long national expressway in Henan, China linking Luoyang and Lushi County.
 This expressway is a branch of the G36 Nanjing-Luoyang Expressway.

 History

-This expressway was opened in December 31 2012, as a section of the S85 Zhengzhou–Lushi Expressway.
+This expressway was opened on December 31, 2012, as a section of the S85 Zhengzhou–Lushi Expressway.
 In 2015, the designations of expressways in Henan was adjusted and the expressway was re-designated as S97, and was re-designated again in 2019 to S92.
 When China's 2022 highway plan was released, the route was upgraded to a national expressway and changed to G3615.